KenT2/pipresents/README.md

-PI PRESENTS  - Version 1.1.1
+PI PRESENTS  - Version 1.1.1a
 ============================

-If you are updating read the Release Notes first.
+Ensure you read the Release Notes first.

 Improviements from Version 1.1.0 are in changelog.txt